maliMirkec/personal-website/source/portfolio/index.md

       description: Irina and Matej are wedding and portrait photographers based in Croatia and traveling the world.
 ---

 [This website](/how/) is the best example of how awesome your website could be.
 I've worked on other great projects as well.
 If you like what you see, feel free to [contact me](/about-me/).
-Also, you could [download my CV here](/portfolio/silvestar-bistrovic-cv.pdf).
+You could [download my CV in PDF here](/portfolio/silvestar-bistrovic-cv.pdf).